Finding a Top Financial Advisor Firm in Iowa

 Steele Capital Management’s staff includes advisors who hold the Certified Financial Planner™ (CFP®), chartered financial consultant (ChFC) and certified public accountant (CPA) designations.

 Steele Capital Management has been in business since 1995, when Mike Steele founded the firm.
-Steele, a financial advisor for over 30 years, is still the majority owner of the company and serves as its CEO.
-The ownership team also includes:
+Steele, who's worked in financial services since 1979, is still the majority owner of the company and serves as its CEO.

 Investment Consulting Group (ICG) is a fee-only firm in Davenport.
 It works with individuals, including those with high net worths, as well as pension and profit-sharing plans, health and welfare plans, trusts, estates, charitable organizations and various corporations or business entities.

-Typically, ICG sets a minimum account size of $500,000 for retail clients and 401(k) plans, and $1,000,000 for institutional clients, though these minimums can be waived at the firm's discretion.
+Typically, ICG sets a minimum account size of $500,000 for retail clients and 401(k) plans, and $1 million for institutional clients, though these minimums can be waived at the firm's discretion.

 The firm typically charges an asset-based fee for its services, but also offers fixed-fee arrangements.
 As a fee-only firm, ICG and its advisors do not sell third-party products and services for commissions.
 Instead, advisors are compensated solely through a salary and bonus structure.

-Investment Consulting Group was founded in 1990, making it the oldest firm on this list.
-Today, the firm is solely owned and managed by Donald R. Stanforth.
+ICG was founded in 1990, making it the oldest firm on this list.
+Today, the firm is solely owned and managed by Donald R. Stanforth, a certified investment management analyst (CIMA).

 ICG offers comprehensive asset management services tailored to clients' financial goals, risk tolerance and personal circumstances.
 These services include investment objective setting, asset allocation, manager selection, performance evaluation and cost containment.
 ICG provides both non-discretionary and discretionary asset management, with discretion granted via a limited power of attorney.